 |Your appearance in court is rarely necessary, so you won't have to take any time from your busy schedule to attend court.
 The Morris Law Firm will appear in court on your behalf.
 Only in extremely rare cases will a judge request for you to appear.|

 Contact us to start the process of clearing your criminal record.
-The Morris Law Firm St. Petersburg criminal defense law firm specializes in sealing or expunging your criminal records so they don’t appear on criminal background checks.
+The Morris Law Firm, P.A. is experienced in sealing or expunging your criminal records for clients so they don’t appear on criminal background checks.
 This includes adults and youth in St. Petersburg, Dunedin, Clearwater, Bradenton, Largo, and surrounding areas.
-Benefits of working with the Morris Law Firm include:
+Benefits of working with the Morris Law Firm, P.A. include: